AMReX-Astro/Microphysics/sphinx_docs/source/integrators.rst

 the temperature will be used for all rate evaluations.
 Also, energy evolution will be turned off if ``state.self_heat = 0``.

-Note also that for the Jacobian, we need the specific heat, :math:`c_x`, since we usually calculate derivatives with respect to temperature (as this is the form the rates are commonly provided in).
-We need to decide which specific heat we want—usually either the specific heat at constant pressure, :math:`c_p`, or the specific heat at constant volume, :math:`c_v`.
-The EOS generally will provide both of these specific heats; which one to use is a choice the user needs to make based on the physics of their problem.
+Note also that for the Jacobian, we need the specific heat, :math:`c_v`, since we usually calculate derivatives with respect to temperature (as this is the form the rates are commonly provided in).
+We use the specific heat at constant volume because it is most consistent with the operator split methodology we use (density is held constant during the burn when doing Strang splitting).
-This is controlled by the parameter ``do_constant_volume_burn``, which will use :math:`c_v` if ``.true.`` and :math:`c_p` is ``.false.``.
 Similar to temperature, this will automatically be updated at each integration step (unless you set ``integrator.call_eos_in_rhs = 0``).